pirl-unc/singlecell_images/README.md

-# singlecell_decontamination
+# singlecell_images
-Docker files for images containing seurat + scCDC and seurat + decontx ( celda )
+Docker/def files for images for singlecell work.

+decontx - seurat + decontx ( celda )
+* for decontamination using the decontx method

+scCDC - seurat + scCDC
+* for decontamination using the scCDC method

+singlecell_downstream - seurat, singlecellexperiment, deseq, fgsea, scpa, ucell, ...
+* for common downstream analysis steps